-Along the top are the four marketing actions (Attract, Convert, Close, Delight) inbound marketers must take in order to obtain visitors, leads, and customers.
-Along the bottom are the tools marketers use to accomplish these actions.
-(Note the tools are listed under the marketing action where they first come into play, but that’s not the only place they’re applicable!
+Along the top are the four actions (Attract, Convert, Close, Delight) inbound companies must take in order to obtain visitors, leads, and customers.
+Along the bottom are the tools companies use to accomplish these actions.
+(Note the tools are listed under the action where they first come into play, but that’s not the only place they’re applicable!
 Several tools, like email, can be essential in several stages of the methodology.)

 Content Creation- You create targeted content that answers your customer's basic questions and needs, and you share that content far and wide.

 Lifecycle Marketing- You recognize that people go through stages as they interact with your company, and that each stage requires different marketing actions.